thebashpotato/MattDev_NvimConfig/README.md

 * has latex support
 * polyglot language support
 * better C/C++ highlighting and language support
-* Uses Conquer of Completion for a language server
+* Uses Conquer of Completion for a language server (VScode backend)
 * floating terminal support
 * uses lightline
 * uses fancy symbols (You need to install a Nerdfont and enable in your terminal)